ShallowView/Analyzers/README.md

 #### Generating network graphs with Louvain partitioning

 Create a input.json file containing the connection parameters to the postgreSQL server and the JSON output path.
-An [example](https://github.com/ShallowView/Analyzers/blob/987ff18241b36f8aa059fa75a3895d0925b9144c/Louvain/input.json) is present in Louvain/
+An [example](Louvain/input.example.json) is present in Louvain/

 Launch the module:
 ``` bash
 python -m Louvain -c <color> -l <layout> <config_file>
 ```
+An example of the output of this command is present [here](Louvain/output.example.json)

 For additional options, you can use the help command:
 ``` bash